 Figure 1.1: Environmental triggers and genetic predisposition leading to psoriasis and PsA (adapted from (Nestle et al. 2009)).
 The main cell types, cytokines and chemokines involved in the dysregulated innate and adaptive immune response found in these conditions are shown.

-of IL-17 production in the skin lesions (Lin et al. 2011) and they also release a wide range of proteases which some induce KC proliferation (Mahil2006).
+of IL-17 production in the skin lesions (Lin et al. 2011) and they also release a wide range of proteases some of which induce KC proliferation (Mahil2006).

-The involvement of monocytes and macrophages in psoriasis and PsA innate immunity has not been extensively explored.
-Resident macrophages in the healthy dermis undergo a 3-fold increase upon skin lesion and contribute to disease development through TNFα production (Perera et al. 2012; Mahil et al. 2016).
-Similarly, mouse models for chronic psoriasiform skin inflammation have shown the role of macrophage migration into the affected skin and production of TNF-α in maintenance of the skin lesions (Stratis et al. 2006; Wang et al. 2006).
-Initial studies showed greater phagocytic and bactericidal activity of peripheral blood mononuclear cells (PBMCs) isolated monocytes from psoriasis patients compared to those from healthy individuals (Bar-Eli1979).
+Monocytes and macrophages.
+Resident macrophages in the healthy dermis undergo a 3-fold increase in psoriatic skin lesions and contribute to disease development through TNFα production (Perera et al. 2012; Mahil et al. 2016).
+Similarly, mouse models for chronic psoriasiform skin inflammation demonstrate macrophage migration into affected skin and how production of TNF-α contributes to maintenance of skin lesions (Stratis et al. 2006; Wang et al. 2006).
+Initial studies showed greater phagocytic and bactericidal activity in monocytes from psoriasis patients compared to those from healthy individuals (Bar-Eli1979).
 Additionally, increased circulating intermediate monocytes (CD14high CD16high) and monocyte aggregation was also observed in psoriasis patients, resulting in enhanced platelet activation and angiogenesis (Golden2015).
 In PsA synovial membranes, the levels of monocytes/macrophage metalloproteinases responsible

-for bone erosion through differentiation into osteoclasts have been found to be similar to those found in rheumatoid arthritis (RA) joints (Hitchon et al. 2002).
+for bone erosion through differentiation into osteoclasts have been found to be similar to those found in RA joints (Hitchon et al. 2002).

-Regarding the adaptive immunity, T lymphocytes have been considered the most relevant cell types in the initiation and maintenance of psoriasis and PsA.
-Report cases in humans have demonstrated that bone marrow transplantation can initiate or terminate psoriasis (Gardembas1990; Eedy et al. 1990).
-Reduced numbers of circulating T cells but increased percentages of the memory populations CD4+CD45RO+ and CD8+CD45RO+ have been
+T cells.
+T lymphocytes have been considered the most relevant cell types in the initiation and maintenance of psoriasis and PsA.
+There are case reports of bone marrow transplantation leading to initiation or termination of psoriasis (Gardembas1990; Eedy et al. 1990).
+Reduced numbers of circulating T cells but increased percentages of memory CD4+CD45RO+ and CD8+CD45RO+ have been

-observed in moderate-to-severe and severe psoriasis patients when compared to milder phenotypes and healthy controls (Lecewicz-Toru2001; Langewouters et al. 2008).
-Different studies have reported controversial results regarding the total abundance and ratios of CD4+ and CD8+ in PBMC, likely due to the phenotype
+observed in moderate-to-severe and severe psoriasis patients vs milder phenotypes and healthy controls (Lecewicz-Toru2001; Langewouters et al. 2008).
+Different studies have reported controversial results regarding the total abundance and ratios of CD4+ and CD8+ , likely due to phenotype

 milder phenotypes and healthy controls (Lecewicz-Toru2001; Langewouters et al. 2008).
-Different studies have reported controversial results regarding the total abundance and ratios of CD4+ and CD8+ in PBMC, likely due to the phenotype
+Different studies have reported controversial results regarding the total abundance and ratios of CD4+ and CD8+ , likely due to phenotype

-heterogeneity of the psoriasis cohorts between studies (Lecewicz-Toru2001; Cameron and of 2003; Langewouters et al. 2008).
+heterogeneity (Lecewicz-Toru2001; Cameron and of 2003; Langewouters et al. 2008).
 In PsA, no differences in abundance of circulating T cells have been identified when compared to healthy individuals (Costello et al. 1999).

 In homeostasis, CD8+ and CD4+ lymphocytes are found in the epidermis